The site where Ted Bundy dumped the body of Caryn Campbell

-This Google Street View image of the Wildwood Inn was taken in August of 2019.
+This Google Street View image of the Wildwood Inn was taken in August 2019.

 On the night of January 12th, 1975, Campbell was staying at this hotel with her fiancé, Dr. Raymond Gadowski, and his two children.

-Gadowski was a cardiologist who was planning on attending a medical conference in Aspen.
+Gadowski was a cardiologist who was attending a medical conference in Aspen.

 Following his fiancée's disappearance, Gadowski waited at the Wildwood Inn for a week in the hope that she would return.